For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I rarely eat out and when I do it is virtually never fast food.
 I don’t go crazy with organic food, but I’m purchasing more and more of the healthier food.

 My dad is a cattle rancher, so all of my beef is from range-fed cattle.
-I buy the nicer eggs and watch for the sales on free-range chicken.
+I buy the nicer eggs and watch for sales on free-range chicken.
 I don’t go crazy with organic fruits and vegetables, but do wash everything with a little bit of vinegar to help clean out the chemicals.

 I’m slowly making little incremental changes in my eating habits.
+Eating healthy while on a budget is becoming more and more of a priority for me.

-So the big question is, how do you balance healthy eating with living on a budget?
+How do you balance healthy eating with living on a budget?

 1. Prioritize the areas you feel are most important